Are you planning your next fundraising video? Look at your donor cultivation cycle. Where could you use a boost? Here are 10 ideas to get you rolling.

 2. Gala fundraising video: Prep for the Big Ask

 For existing donors, your galas, luncheons and auctions are the chance to connect deeply with your nonprofit.
-For friends they invite, the event is their first impression of your work.
+For the friends they invite, the event is a first impression of your work.
 The stakes are high.
-This is another video that needs to look professional.
+This is another video that needs to be professional.

 How is your Gala Video different from your Big Picture video?
 Think of your Big Picture video as an invitation.
 And the Gala Video is a call to action.
-It’s pure fundraising.
-Don’t focus on a story’s happy ending … leave tension in the air.
+But it’s tricky because your audience includes new people who need to feel your nonprofit is doing great work.
+So show a deeply heart-felt success story but at the end of the video loop back to the need.
+Keep tension in the air for the ask.
 And don’t waste precious screen time talking about “here is what we do.”
 Save facts for print.
 Save video for what it does best: taking us on an emotional journey where we realize for ourselves how a gift will make a big difference.

 And although it may look like you have a captive audience in the room, you actually don’t.
 Your audience has likely gone to several fundraising events before.
-And most gala videos are so cliché.
-Sad story, nonprofit solves the problem and now needs your money.
-People are getting jaded.
+And most gala videos are so cliché: the sad story, the nonprofit solves the problem and now needs your money.
+People are jaded.
 Can you get creative, and really grab attention?
 Show your work in a new light.